Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet township of Heath, Ohio 43056, the Hamilton family found themselves embroiled in a tense arbitration over the distribution of their late patriarch’s estate—a dispute that laid bare long-held grievances and tested family bonds.

-The conflict began in early 2023 when Edward Hamilton, a local businessman who passed away in late 2022, left behind an estate valued at approximately $1.2 million.
+The conflict began in early 2023 when the claimant, a local businessman who passed away in late 2022, left behind an estate valued at approximately $1.2 million.
 His will divided his assets unevenly among his three children: Sarah, Michael, and Jennifer.
 According to the document, Sarah was to inherit the family home and $500,000 in liquid assets, Michael would receive $400,000 and control over the family business, while Jennifer, the youngest, was left with $300,000 in savings bonds and personal belongings.

 Jennifer contested the will in March 2023, claiming that Edward had been unduly influenced by Sarah, his eldest, and that the distribution was unfair given her contributions to caring for their father in his final years.
 Unable to reach a resolution, the siblings agreed to enter arbitration rather than costly litigation.